Hakimrizm/AuroraCast/README.md

-# WeatherApp
+# AuroraCast

 ### Overview

-WeatherApp is a simple and modern weather application that provides real-time weather updates, forecasts, and atmospheric conditions for locations worldwide.
+AuroraCast is a simple and modern weather application that provides real-time weather updates, forecasts, and atmospheric conditions for locations worldwide.
 It features a clean UI and accurate data sourced from reliable weather APIs.

 #### Features